 Once a casualty is initially assessed it is essential to determine if the casualty status has changed.
 In phase 2, teams may score additional points by reassessing a casualty and submitting an update report.
-The update report must include a casualty ID and location, and it may optionally include a subset of health assessment fields, as described in the next section.
+The update report must include a casualty ID and location, and it may optionally include a subset of health assessment fields (see Table 8).